-- Climate change risks and exposures within the Project Area, such as additional days of extreme heat or precipitation, increased average temperatures, wildfire, flooding, sea level rise, and drought. - Anticipated impacts of climate change risks and exposures on the community, including vulnerable populations. - · Anticipated impacts of climate change risks and exposures on the built environment
+- Climate change risks and exposures within the Project Area, such as additional days of extreme heat or precipitation, increased average temperatures, wildfire, flooding, sea level rise, and drought. - Anticipated impacts of climate change risks and exposures on the community, including vulnerable populations, within the Project Area - Anticipated impacts of climate change risks and exposures on the built environment in the Project Area.